dlebars/SLProj/namelists/README.txt

 # Description of variables:
 # INFO: Set to true to get more info in output
 # LastYear: Last year of the computation 2100 or 2125.
-# LOC: If local give the coordinates [lat_N, lat_S, lon_W, lon_E] used for ocean
+# LOC: If local give either the box coordinates [lat_N, lat_S, lon_W, lon_E] or
+# a polygon that will be used with regionmask for ocean
-# dynamics averaging otherwise False for global sea level projections.
+# dynamics averaging.
+Otherwise False for global sea level projections.
 # Original box from KNMI14: 51-60N, -3.5,7.5E
 # For local projections the fingerprint location is also used:
 # LOC_FP = [lat, lon] (Point where the fingerprints are read)